Gen AI Hacks That Will Cut Development Time in Half: How to Guide

 By seeing Gen AI as a sidekick rather than the hero, you maintain control over the development process.
 You’re leveraging its strengths while avoiding its limitations.

-And most importantly, you’re ensuring that the final product aligns with your vision and meets your users’ needs.
+And most importantly, you’re ensuring that the final product aligns with your vision and meets your business objectives and users’ needs.

 So dissect your idea for your MVP and think about the different steps and pieces where Gen AI plugs a gap or makes you faster.
 The next step will help you here too.

-Tip 4: Use Your Team’s Knowledge to Find Where AI Best Augments the Process
+Tip 4: Use Your Team’s Knowledge to Find Where AI Best Augments the Development Process

 Where possible, you want a team to support the application of Gen AI into your MVP processes.
 And even better if it’s a cross-functional team with the likes of a product manager, designer, and developer.